 - choose the correct techniques to obtain a representative sample of soil, water or greenhouse gases

-- analyze and synthesize the data using proper statistical techniques
+- analyze field data using graphic and statistical techniques

-- summarize their results from the field sampling in a written report and oral presentation
+- synthesize results in a written report and oral presentation

 Selected book chapters, reports and journal papers are presented on Absalon.

 The students will present group work on a case study objective as well as the results of the field work in a written report and oral presentation to the class.